Coronavirus infection despite vaccination? Maybe, but jabs still save lives | DW | 26.03.2021

 All of the vaccines approved by the health authorities of the EU (EMA) and the US (FDA) have exhibited high efficacy.

-However, if efficacy is considered according to the severity of the course of the disease, all vaccines perform significantly better.
-In the event of infection, for instance, vaccines usually prevent the type of severe infection that requires people to be put on ventilators, or even kills them.
+Still, if efficacy is considered according to the severity of the course of the disease, all vaccines perform significantly better.
+In the event of infection, for instance, vaccines usually prevent the type of severe infection that requires people be put on ventilators, or even kills them.

 In Germany, however, there have been some cases in which seniors in nursing homes still had severe COVID-19 courses even after vaccination, and some even died.

-In the documented cases, however, the patients had become infected either shortly before or after vaccination.
-Thus, the vaccine had not had sufficient time to build adequate immune protection in patients.

-The Robert Koch Institute (RKI), Germany's central authority for infectious diseases, writes that two circumstances in particular can still lead to illness after vaccination — if the infection occurred shortly before vaccination or in the days immediately thereafter.
+The Robert Koch Institute (RKI), Germany's central authority for infectious diseases, writes that two circumstances in particular can lead to illness after vaccination — namely, if the infection occurred shortly before vaccination or in the days immediately thereafter.
 The reason?
-The body needs about two weeks to build up immunity.
-Thus, full protection is only achieved two weeks after a patient has received his or her second vaccination shot.
+The body needs about two weeks to fully build up immunity.
+Thus, complete protection is only achieved two weeks after a patient has received his or her second vaccination shot.

 When it comes to vaccination, doctors distinguish between sterilizing and functional immunity.
 Sterilizing means that a vaccinated person can no longer infect anyone.
 The first evaluations of BioNTech/Pfizer vaccines administered in Israel showed that people who had been vaccinated twice had a 92% lower risk of infecting other people.